bourumir-wyngs/rs-opw-kinematics/src/path_plan/CARTESIAN.md

 Near-duplicate joint states are deduplicated with `JOINT_DEDUP_EPSILON_RAD`.
 If the same layer gets numerically equivalent states through different predecessors, only the cheaper predecessor is kept.

-After each layer is built, states are sorted by accumulated prefix cost and truncated to `max_cartesian_layer_states`.
+During the fast pass, after each layer is built, states are sorted by accumulated prefix cost and truncated to `max_cartesian_layer_states`.
+This makes the fast graph search a beam search.
+If the fast pass cannot produce an acceptable complete path, `Cartesian::plan()` retries without this layer limit before failing or returning a fallback.
-This makes the graph search a beam search.
-It is not complete, but it limits growth when IK returns many alternatives or near-duplicates.
+`Cartesian::plan_fast_approximate()` keeps the beam as a hard latency bound and can therefore return false negatives.

 If all targets are planned, the planner reconstructs the cheapest final path by following predecessor indices backward through the layers.